viveksgarg/Tasty/README.md

 - Integrate CI/CD pipelines using GitHub Actions to automate testing processes.
   - Add LINT checks for code quality and style adherence.
   - Automate UI tests and unit tests execution as part of the CI pipeline.

+## Note for the interview panel, This is not my best work, to be fairly judged I have added a list of enhancements, that I plan to implement.